 Iraq’s population is approximately 37 million.
 An estimated two thirds are Shi’a Muslim and one third Sunni Muslim, with Christians and other minorities making up less than 3%.
 Between 15-20% of the population is ethnically Kurdish, largely based in three northern provinces that form the autonomous region governed by theKurdish Regional Government (KRG).
 The largest Christian community is the Chaldean Catholic Church, followed by the Syriac Church of the East.
 Other recognised churches include the Syrian Orthodox, Armenian Apostolic, Armenian Catholics, Anglicans and other Protestant denominations.
 Many analysts estimate that the overall number of Christians in Iraq has dropped by more than half since 2003, primarily due to increased levels of emigration.

 The constitution establishes Islam as the state religion of Iraq, Islamic law as a source of legislation, and provides that no law may contravene either Islamic tenets nor the principles of democracy or rights outlined in the constitution.
 The constitution upholds freedom from religious (as well as political and intellectual) coercion, and requires the government to maintain the sanctity of religious sites including Christian sites.
 Recognised religious groups are permitted free exercise of worship and are given freedom to govern most personal status issues according to their own rites through a religious tribunal system.
 Within the Council of Representatives, five seats are reserved for Christians; the Iraqi Kurdish Parliament also reserves five seats for Christians.
 Under applicable Islamic law, Muslims are effectively prohibited from changing their religion, and women registered as Muslim are not permitted to marry non-Muslims.
 In October 2015 draft legislation was approved in Parliament to provide that where a husband or wife converts to Islam, any children of the couple are automatically also considered to be Muslim, prompting widespread objections by non-Muslim leaders.
-That legislation has yet to be ratified.
+The draft legislation did not come into effect, was returned to Parliament by the Prime Minister and has yet to be ratified.

 Iraq ratified the International Covenant on Civil and Political Rights (ICCPR) on 25th January 1971.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 Iraq’s ratification of the ICCPR was made without any reservation limiting its commitment to religious freedom.